-- 7.1.5 | Gold Standard CDM and JI Projects are not required to carry out additional assessment for demonstration of additionality over and above what has been done for registration/determination with the CDM EB/JISC unless the Project falls into a category that is deemed non-Additional in an applicable Gold Standard GS4GG Activity Requirement.
-In such cases the relevant Activity Requirement shall take precedence. - 7.2.1

-7.2.2 | Gold Standard CDM and JI Projects shall demonstrate Ongoing Financial Need at Certification Renewal following latest version of Principles & Requirements available at the time of renewal of their crediting period, unless otherwise stated in the relevant Activity Requirements.
+- 7.2.1 | Gold Standard CDM and JI Projects are not required to carry out additional assessment for demonstration of additionality over and above what has been done for registration/determination with the CDM EB/JISC unless the Project falls into a category that is deemed non-Additional in an applicable GS4GG Activity Requirement.
+In such cases the relevant Activity Requirement shall take precedence. - 7.2.2 | Gold Standard CDM and JI Projects shall demonstrate Ongoing Financial Need at Certification Renewal following latest version of Principles & Requirements available at the time of renewal of their crediting period, unless otherwise stated in the relevant Activity Requirements.

-8 ELIGIBLE METHODOLOGIES
+8| ELIGIBLE METHODOLOGIES

-7.2 |8.1 | General Requirement
+8.1 | General Requirement

-8.1.1 | All pProjects shall
+8.1.1 | All Projects shall

-- a. conform to the relevant Activity Requirements and Gold Standard Approved Methodologies, including eligible CDM Methodologies4. - a.-also meet the additional GS4GG methodology eligibility requirements, where applicable.
-Refer to eligible CDM Methodologies. conform to the relevant Activity Requirements and Gold Standard Approved Methodologies, including eligible CDM Methodologies.

-b.

-8.1.2 | The Gold Standard, subject to decision from the TAC, reserves the right to enforce revision to the applied methodology(ies) at any point, in case its application by a project/VPA has resulted and/or will result in overestimation of emissions reduction.
+- a. conform to the relevant Activity Requirements and Gold Standard Approved Methodologies, including eligible CDM Methodologies3. - b. also meet the additional GS4GG methodology eligibility requirements, where applicable.
+Refer to eligible CDM Methodologies. - 8.1.2 | The Gold Standard, subject to decision from the TAC, reserves the right to enforce revision to the applied methodology(ies) at any point, in case its application by a project/VPA has resulted and/or will result in overestimation of emission reductions.